carlo-monti/EarCoach/README.md

 A parameter value can be saved to permanent storage (with SharedPreferences).
 This is automatically done.
 To retrieve the stored value, the parameter class must have a constructor that takes a reference to the Exercise owner and call the method owner.getStoredValueForParameter(this) passing itself as argument.

+A parameter Class must be added to the exercise class with the method addParameter().

 A new exercise looks like this: